Hepatic vein obstruction (Budd-Chiari)

 - Clot-busting drugs (thrombolytic treatment)

-- Treatment for the liver disease, including ascites
+- Medicines to treat for the liver disease, including ascites

 Hepatic vein obstruction can get worse and lead to liver failure, which can be life-threatening.